PartyDAO/party-protocol/docs/crowdfund.md

 Unused contributions can be reclaimed after the party has either lost or won.
 For example, if a crowdfund raised 10 ETH to acquire an NFT that was won at 7 ETH, the 3 ETH leftover will be refunded.
 If the party lost, all 10 ETH will be refunded.

-The accounting logic for all this is handled in the `PartyCrowdfund` contract from which all crowdfund types inherit from.
+The accounting logic for all this is handled in the `Crowdfund` contract from which all crowdfund types inherit from.

 ### Extra Parameters